p00temkin/arctang/README.md

 ### BTW, is arctang really needed?

 At the moment probably not.
 It was built with the intention to learn and be useful to others.
 The Algorand Java SDK pulls all the heavy lifting in this project and its rare to see a mature Java blockchain library.
-Development of this tool and improved Algorand support in forestfish will continue after this Hackathon.
-Hopefully it will have the potential to morph into something larger.
+Development of this tool and improved Algorand support in [ForestFISH](https://github.com/p00temkin/forestfish) will continue after this Hackathon.